Yonatansch12/IPnA/Final_Project/README.md

 > [!NOTE]
-You can find more information on the PDF and ipynb files.
+You can find more information in the PDF and ipynb files.
+Made by:
+> Yonatan Schwartz & Nethanel Fishman